hacky1997/voice-based-email-for-blind/README.md

 ## Warning
  This is a **personal** development, please respect its philosophy.

+## Contribution
+   Feel free to open issues or PRs for any problem you may encounter, typos that you see or aspects that are confusing.
+Contributions are welcome, open an issue or email me if you have something you want to work on.

 ## Thank you!
 I really appreciate all kinds of feedback.
 Thanks for using and supporting this project!